puyacodes/pdcsc/README.md

 - `-rop`: This switch should be used only in a pipeline.
 It Tests the changeset of current branch and if it succeeds, executes changeset over the database database specified (making it up-to-date).
 - `-ud`: Test/Updates a database by running all changesets against that.
 - `-rum`: Specifies update mode (`Test`, `TestAndUpdate` -*default- , `Update`)
-- `-uts`: Updates timestamp of the changeset in the current branch with current date/time.

 ## Examples